Gateway of India: Tourism and development

 The Gateway is amongst the prime tourist attractions in Mumbai.
 The Gateway is a protected monument in Maharashtra under the aegis of the Archaeological Survey of India (ASI).
 It is a regular gathering place for locals, street vendors, and photographers.
 (Note: Morris (2005) writes, "Today the Gateway of India has forgotten all its pompous or elegiac meanings and is a place of pleasure, habitually thronged, inside and out, by companionable crowds out for the sea air.
 The liners no longer come from Londond, and the only boats around the pier are pleasure crafts touting trips around the harbour, or excursions to the Elephanta Caves.
 It is a merry place, an ice-cream place...".)
 In 2012, the Maharashtra Tourism Development Corporation moved the Elephanta Festival of Music and Dance from its original location at Elephanta Caves — where it had been celebrated for 23 years — to the Gateway, due to the increased capacity offered by the venue.
 The Gateway can host 2,000 to 2,500 people, whereas Elephanta Caves could host only 700 to 800.

-By 2012, the Bombay Municipal Corporation increased the plaza area around the Gateway for pedestrians by restoring the area at a cost of ₹5 crores.
+By 2012, the Brihanmumbai Municipal Corporation increased the plaza area around the Gateway for pedestrians by restoring the area at a cost of ₹5 crores.
 It involved the cutting down of trees, reducing the garden area, replacing toilets, and closing the car park.
 The redevelopment led to a dispute between the Indian National Trust for Art and Cultural Heritage (INTACH) and the Urban Design Research Institute, and the government was criticised for poor project implementation which critics alleged had failed to conform to the original plans.